Tochukz/Amazon-Web-Services/SES/readme.md

 Type  | CNAME
 Value | [token].dkim.amazonses.com

-Alternately, you can use _VerifyDomainIdentity_ operation.
+__Method 2:__ Using the _VerifyDomainIdentity_ operation.
+You can use verify you domain identity by executing the  `ses verify-domain-identity` command:
 ```
 $ aws ses verify-domain-identity --domain k-medics.site
 ```
 This generate a single _VerificationToken_ which you must use to add a TXT record to your DNS settings.
 The _Host_ and exact _Value_ to use is unclear.

-2. __Enable DKIM signing if using VerifyDomainIdentity__
+2. __Enable DKIM signing if using VerifyDomainIdentity operation__

 If Easy DKIM signing is enabled for a domain, then Amazon SES uses DKIM to sign all email that it sends from addresses on that domain.